ukr8b3g-cmyk/GEKIFUDE-SFX/README.md

 ---

 ## English
+## GEKIFUDE SFX v1.004

+This update fixes an issue affecting the Katakana characters **ガ (GA)** and **ギ (GI)**, where the dakuten marks could appear incorrectly mixed or misplaced.
+Both the TTF and OTF files have been updated.
+No other glyphs or font specifications were changed.
+If you are using an earlier version, please download v1.004.

 GEKIFUDE-SFX is a free display font for manga sound effects, Japanese onomatopoeia, impact lettering, and speech-bubble text.